formkit/docs-content/api-reference/formkit-utils.md

 #### Parameters

-- `str` — String to be slugified to a URL-safe string.
+- `str` — String to be slugified to a URL
+-safe string.

 #### Returns